Accessibility when planning an event

 “As a wheelchair user, this is one venue that I never hesitate to book tickets at.
 That's because I know I'm always able to sit with my friends to enjoy the game, rather than by myself.”

-“As a person with a vision impairment, the increased lighting and audio announcements about where to catch buses and taxis were a great help as I was leaving the event to get home.
+“As a person with low vision, the increased lighting and audio announcements about where to catch buses and taxis were a great help as I was leaving the event to get home.
 These little things can help to make an event so much more enjoyable and stress-free.”

 “As an event organiser for a popular local community event, we have tried to incorporate access considerations into our planning over the last few years.
 We have noticed a significant increase in attendance by people with a disability and their families and friends, as well as parents with prams and older members of the community.
 Our event now better reflects our community.”